ggruiz7/JavaScript-Projects-to-Grease-My-Wheels/README.md

 # JavaScript-Projects-to-Grease-My-Wheels
-I've been doing to much code reading... time for some code writing :D
+I've been doing too much code reading... time for some code writing :D